This admissions test is taken for some Cambridge courses.

 Because most applicants receive high grades in school, the ENGAA helps Admission Tutors assess the academic potential of candidates who may look similar on paper.
 Although the ENGAA is an important part of your application, it’s used alongside other aspects of your application to assess your suitability for the Engineering course, so it isn’t the be-all and end-all of your application.
 Nevertheless, with sufficient practice and understanding of the test structure you can become more confident in your abilities when sitting the ENGAA.

 All applicants for Engineering (H100) or Chemical Engineering via Engineering (H810) are required to sit the ENGAA.
 If you are a mature student applying to a mature college you may be invited to sit an at-interview written assessment instead of the ENGAA.
 In addition to the ENGAA, some colleges require applicants to sit an additional college-set written assessment at interview.
-Currently, these colleges are:
+Currently, these colleges are only Trinity 🔗, however the college you are applying to will let you know if this is the case.

-Please refer to each college’s website for further information on these at-interview assessments.
+Please refer to each college’s website for further information on these at-interview assessments and the typical interview structures.

 The ENGAA consists of two sections; Section 1 and Section 2, which are both 60-minute long, no calculator multiple-choice papers.